Children's Education Foundation - Vietnam

 Janine Drummond

-Previous: Employed for 17 years as a hospital assistant at Morisset Hospital, Central Coast, NSW.
+Previous: Employed for 20 years as a hospital assistant at Morisset Hospital, Central Coast, NSW.

-Currently: working as a Security Officer in the surveillance office of a medium secure unit within the grounds of the Morisset Psychiatric Facility, NSW.
+Currently: Working as a Security Officer in the surveillance office of a medium secure unit within the grounds of the Morisset Psychiatric Facility, NSW.

 Kay McCutcheon